Scaling Up EV Fast Charging Infrastructure with Battery Energy Storage Systems

 Miguel Resendiz

-Marketing Manager, Moment Energy
+Marketing Project Manager, Moment Energy

 miguel@momentenergy.com